The State grants licences and participates with a 20 pct. share

 Danish licence areas

 Licences are awarded according to two different procedures, depending on where in Denmark the area is located.
 Licensing rounds are held for the most attractive area in the North Sea, which is situated west of 6° 15' eastern longitude.
-In the rest of Denmark, licences are granted according to the Open Door procedure .
+East of 6° 15’ eastern longitude licences are granted according to an Open Door procedure.

 Activities comprised by a licence